Local government in the UK

 City status accords no extra powers in law and contrary to perception is not related to any single factor such as population size or religious significance, only the existence of a royal edict.
 Today city status is granted by the Crown acting on the advice of the Prime Minister, usually in connection with a specific event, though historically the decision to confer city status has centred upon the monarch.

 Under the reforms enacted in the mid-1990s as part of the last round of local government reorganisation originally designed to introduce an entirely unitary pattern of local government across Britain, unitary authorities were created between 1995 and 1998 to undertake the roles formerly designated for counties, alongside the roles already undertaken by the districts.
-Unitary authorities had already existed in Greater London and the six former metropolitan counties in form of metropolitan districts following the abolition of the Greater London Council and the six metropolitan county councils under the 1985 Local Government Act.
+Unitary authorities had already existed in Greater London and the six former metropolitan counties in the form of metropolitan districts following the abolition of the Greater London Council and the six metropolitan county councils under the 1985 Local Government Act.
 The Isles of Scilly Council as neither a county nor district but created under the 1972 Act was technically a unitary but a sui generis one at that.
 The primary difference between metropolitan counties and non-metropolitan counties was that education and social services were the responsibility of the metropolitan districts and in Greater London education was shared between the Inner London Education Authority and the Outer London Boroughs.
 The new unitary authorities created between 1995 and 1998 resembled their predecessors but are not usually banded with them legally because of the different legislation required to establish them (though they are henceforth known collectively in this article as ‘single-tier authorities’).
-As such, single-tier authorities currently discharge all services undertaking by councils in the remaining two-tier shire areas and are billing authorities in that they set and collect their own Council Tax.
+As such, single-tier authorities currently discharge all services undertaken by councils in the remaining two-tier shire areas and are billing authorities in that they set and collect their own Council Tax.

-The non-metropolitan districts (which may also be known as boroughs, see sections above) are the sub-county tier which were also introduced in the 1972 Act and have largely remained unaltered, save for those which became unitaries between 1996 and 1998 and in 2009.
+The non-metropolitan districts (which may also be known as boroughs, see sections above) are the sub-county tier which was also introduced in the 1972 Act and have largely remained unaltered, save for those which became unitaries between 1996 and 1998 and in 2009.
 English districts in shire areas are largely responsible for environmental, waste, housing and planning services.

 As the successor to the London County Council (1889-1965), the Greater London Council (GLC, 1965-1986) was conceived as a strategic tier of local government covering all-purpose London Boroughs, with some ad hoc joint arrangements in housing and education.
 Following the abolition of the GLC in 1986, its powers were dispersed between the boroughs (housing all, education in inner London), central government (transport) and some joint arrangements (planning and waste).
 The resumption of this strategic tier in 2000 following the 1998 referendum which paved its creation, saw the old GLC boundaries observed by the new Greater London Authority (GLA), which did not resemble its predecessor in terms of providing direct services, though the GLC similarly did not enjoy the indirect supervisory powers over the Metropolitan Police and London Fire Brigade that the GLA now does.

-The 25-member London Assembly is elected alongside the mayor for a four year term under the Additional Member System.
+The 25-member London Assembly is elected alongside the mayor for a four-year term under the Additional Member System.
 14 members represent geographical constituencies based on pairings of London Boroughs while a further 11 are elected from a London-wide list.
 Parties may replace members from the list in the event of a resignation while the constituency section requires a by-election should this occur.

 Since 2011, combined authorities consisting of council leaders of constituent local authorities have been introduced to mostly metropolitan areas of England.
 Among their core responsibilities are transport, economic development, skills, housing investment and spatial planning, with other fields devolved as agreed with central government (e.g. social care, criminal justice).
 Under the Cities and Local Government Devolution Act 2016, ‘Metro Mayors’ were elected for the first time in 2017 to lead several of these combined authorities, in areas covering Birmingham, Bristol, Liverpool and Manchester, as well as Cambridge/Peterborough and Middlesbrough.